brianotoole/brickandmonitor/_projects/momsvscooties.md

 * Generate an increase in traffic and awareness of cleaning and disinfection products

 #### Work Involved
-I helped with strategy for user experience, technology selection, and web development for the redesign of the Mom's Against Cooties website.
+We helped with strategy for user experience, technology selection, and web development for the redesign of the Mom's Against Cooties website.
 The site was built mobile-first and uses a content management system.

 #### Takeaway
 *Mommy-bloggers* are very engaging!
 There are more than 15,000+ visits per month and most of the traffic is via social media, due to the high amount of shares / conversation.